inkandswitch/patchwork-godot-plugin/Developers.md

 cd godot/modules/patchwork_editor

 # Auto-rebuild on any .rs or .toml file change
-watchexec -e rs,toml cargo b
+watchexec -e rs,toml cargo post build
 ```

-This will:

-- Watch for changes to `.rs` and `.toml` files
-- Automatically run `cargo build` when changes are detected
+This will watch for changes to `.rs` and `.toml` files and automatically run `cargo post build` when changes are detected.
-- Show build output in the terminal
+Godot will automatically reload the plugin after the build is complete.

 **3. macOS Code Signing (if needed):**